cannam/repoint/README.md

 Further configuration
 ---------------------

+### Changing the source of a library

+If the upstream repository URL for a library changes -- e.g. to move to a different provider, or if you want to pick up a different fork of the library -- you can change its details in `vext-project.json` to reflect its new location, and the new location will be used for all subsequent Vext operations.

+This should work seamlessly for all of the supported version control systems, so long as the new location has the same repository root as before (i.e. it is not an unrelated repository) and so long as it uses the same version control system.

+If you want to switch a library to check out from a repository unrelated to its current one, or switch it to a different version control system, then for the moment you will have to remove any existing checkout of that library by hand first.

 ### Adding new service providers

 You can cause a library to be checked out from any URL, even one that